Skip to content

 std::cout << "All work done" << std::endl;

-// will exit immediately, which might be earlier than the other node finishes its work,
+// might exit earlier than the peer node finishes its work, causing error in the peer node.

 co_await ex_actor::WaitOsExitSignal();